charlotte-os/.github/profile/README.md

   - Can delegate certain tasks to child processes launched with the necessary capabilities to perform them in order to provide better fault tolerance and separation of concerns
   - Provides the means to load kernel servers since they are userspace processes

-Notable Third-Party Components (Current and Planned):
+Notable Third-Party Components:

-- Flanterm: A framebuffer terminal library
-- Limine: A modern bootloader with the ability to load 64-bit UEFI operating systems like CharlotteOS
+- Limine: A modern bootloader with the ability to load 64-bit UEFI operating systems like The Charlotte Project
-- lai: An ACPI Machine Language Interpreter
-- mlibc: A portable C standard library

 Licensing: